A ground-breaking exhibition charting the rise of Reading’s role in the UK’s ‘Silicon Valley’ is set to open in March 2025.

 A Brief History of DEC in Reading

-We have opened a new community cabinet display entitled, A Brief History of DEC in Reading.
-You will find this on the Museum’s ground floor, Story of Reading gallery.
-Our team have surveyed over 500 former DEC employees and customers, conducted one-to-one interviews, and started to assemble a collection of rare tech and personal objects to build a unique profile of Reading’s relationship with DEC - a company described as the Apple, Microsoft or Google of its day.
+We began to explore Reading's digital history with our community cabinet display entitled A Brief History of DEC in Reading, which ran from June-October 2024 on the Museum’s ground floor, Story of Reading gallery.
+To populate the display our team surveyed over 500 former DEC employees and customers, conducted one-to-one interviews, and started to assemble a collection of rare tech and personal objects to build a unique profile of Reading’s relationship with DEC - a company described as the Apple, Microsoft or Google of its day.

-Visitors to the new display will discover DEC’s PDP-8 machine, one of the world’s first popular computers.
-DEC’s important role in pioneering the technology behind the Internet is also featured, along with the part it played in everything from supersonic travel, nuclear research and banking, through to timekeeping at the early Reading half marathons!
-You can hear, too, reflections on the growth of the computing industry in Reading going back to the 1960s and what it was like then for a young woman working in software consulting and programming.
+Visitors to the new display discovered DEC’s PDP-8 machine, one of the world’s first popular computers.
+DEC’s important role in pioneering the technology behind the Internet was also featured, along with the part it played in everything from supersonic travel, nuclear research and banking, through to timekeeping at the early Reading half marathons!
+Visitors were able to access reflections on the growth of the computing industry in Reading going back to the 1960s and what it was like then for a young woman working in software consulting and programming.

 On display – DEC’s PDP-8 from the early 1970s was the first commercially successful minicomputer (Kindly lent by TNMoC)